wescale/hashistack/docs/source/howto/deploy_vault_at_home.md

 * Configure your load balancer as TCP(L4) traffic balancing.
 * Integrate your hosts and load balancer into your default DNS resolution so that:
-    * Ansible controller resolves each host's and load balancer FQDN
+    * Ansible controller resolves each host's and load balancer's FQDN
     * Each host resolves each other hosts' and load balancer's FQDN

-## Build trust
+## Certificates

 * Prepare your x509 certificates for every nodes (private keys, certificates and __fullchain certificates__).
 * The certificates' issuer should be trusted at the operating system level by every node (and the future clients).